 My area of interest has been the tracks developed for day walkers.
 Almost every Blue Mountains town has such tracks but most are never featured in tourism publications where the emphasis is usually on Echo Point and Govetts Leap.

-When I wrote my first two Pocket Pals I had to do a lot of research to discover names of features and dates of tracks etc. Now the task has been made much easier by the National Parks and Wildlife Service and Jim Smith studies of heritage walking tracks and Brian Fox’s wonderful Blue Mountains Geographical Dictionary.
+When I wrote my first two Pocket Pals I had to do a lot of research to discover names of features and dates of tracks etc. Now the task has been made much easier by the National Parks and Wildlife Service and Jim Smith studies of heritage walking tracks and Brian Fox’s wonderful Blue Mountains Geographical Encyclopaedia.

 Pocket Pal maps are my work.
 When I measured the Prince Henry Cliff Walk and associated tracks for my first book I used a home-made measure wheel consisting of the front forks and handlebar of a bike!
 People must have thought I was a bit strange walking around with a wheel that clicked!
 I have now graduated to a professional measure wheel and a digital compass.